Back we are with, you know, I just told a broadcast engineer, okay, standby soundbites 29, 9, and 10.

 Not at all.

-It's just that they talk about all these things that they get for just from the government for not being married and having children.
+It's just that they talk about all these things that they get just from the government for not being married and having children.

-Do you know what they're doing?
+Do you know what they're talking about?

 That's the whole point.

-The single mothers, single women don't need men, don't need a husband.
+Single mothers, single women don't need men, don't need a husband.

 The government will do that for them.